SLUVisLab/sorghum_snp_prediction/README.md

   3. Run `notebooks/gene_embeddings.ipynb` to get the image embeddings.
   4. Run `known_gene_pred.ipynb` to compute the accuracy for each genetic markers.

-### Finetuning a model with Pretrain Dataset
+### Finetuning or training a model with an independent dataset
-If you would prefer to train your own pretrained model, you can download the imagery here:
+If you would prefer to train your own model, we have imagery that is structured the same way, but from an entirely different season (so there is no chance of overlap between this data and the testing dataset.
+You can download the imagery here:
  [genetic_marker_pretrain_dataset.tar.gz](https://cs.slu.edu/~astylianou/neurips_sorghum_dataset/genetic_marker_pretrain_dataset.tar.gz) (70GB).
  These images are from entirely different lines of sorghum grown in a different season under the TERRA-REF gantry, so there is no risk of data leakage for the SGxP benchmark tasks.